Consensys/linea-ens/packages/linea-ens-subgraph/README.md

 # Example Queries

-Here we have example queries, so that you don't have to type them in yourself eachtime in the graphiql playground:
+Here we have example queries, so that you don't have to type them in yourself each time in the graphiql playground:

 ```graphql
 {